yiisoft/yii2/docs/guide/helper-array.md

 ## Multidimensional Sorting <a name="multidimensional-sorting"></a>

-`sort` method helps to sort an array of objects or nested arrays by one or several keys.
+`multisort` method helps to sort an array of objects or nested arrays by one or several keys.
 For example,

 ```php
 $data = [